 The Nation's Most Drought Tolerant Plant

-If you live in a colder area than growing zone 8, simply plant your Agave in a pot and bring it indoors once the weather gets cold.
+If you live in a cold area, simply plant your Agave in a pot and bring it indoors once the weather gets cold.
 Its energetic leaves and vibrant color will keep you company all winter long.
 And since it's a succulent, it stores water in its leaves to use when it needs a drink and won't need pruning, meaning it essentially takes care of itself...leaving little to no maintenance for you.

 Planting & Care

 Dig your hole 3 times the width and slightly shallower than the root ball.
 Use your fingers to separate the roots of your Blue American Agave and gently position downward in the hole.
-The top of the root flare (where the roots end and the trunk begins) should be about an inch above the surrounding soil.
+The top of the root flare (where the end of the roots meets the trunk) should be about an inch above the surrounding soil.
 Hold the tree straight as you begin to backfill the site, tamping down the soil as you go.
 When finished, apply water to settle the soil and remove any air pockets that may have formed.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|

 |Mature Width:||8 - 10 ft.|